-- 7. Section 8 of the principal Act is hereby amended- - (a) by the substitution in subsection (1) for the words preceding the proviso of the 5 following words:

-"Any candidate attorney who has satisfied all the requirements for the degree referred to in paragraph (a) of section 2(1), or for the degrees referred to in paragraph (aA) of that section, or for a degree or degrees referred to in paragraph (aB) of that section in respect of which a 10 certification in accordance with that paragraph has been done, shall be entitled to appear in any court, other than any [High] Superior Court, and before any board, tribunal or similar institution in or before which his or her principal is entitled to appear, instead of and on behalf of such principal, who shall be entitled to charge the fees for such appearance as 15 if he or she himself or herself had appeared";
+- 7. Section 8 of the principal Act is hereby amended- - (a) by the substitution in subsection (1) for the words preceding the proviso of the 45 following words: - "Any candidate attorney who has satisfied all the requirements for the degree referred to in paragraph (a) of section 2(1), or for the degrees referred to in paragraph (aA) of that section, or for a degree or degrees referred to in paragraph (aB) of that section in respect of which a 50 certification in accordance with that paragraph has been done, shall be entitled to appear in any court, other than [any] the High Court, the Supreme Court of Appeal or the Constitutional Court and before any board, tribunal or similar institution in or before which his or her principal is entitled to appear, instead of and on behalf of such principal, who shall be entitled to charge the fees for such appearance as if he or she himself or herself had appeared";

-(b) by the insertion before subsection (3) of the following subsections:

-"(2A) Any candidate attorney who-

-- (a) is entitled to appear under any law repealed by section 35 of the Attorneys Amendment Act, 2014, may, notwithstanding that repeal, 20 continue to so appear, subject to subsection (2B); and - (b) may so continue to appear, may apply to the society having jurisdiction for a certificate referred to in subsection (3), which the society may or may not issue.
+- (b) by the insertion before subsection (3) of the following subsection: - "(2A) Any candidate attorney who- - (a) is entitled to appear under any law repealed by section 35 of the Attorneys Amendment Act, 2014, may, notwithstanding that repeal, continue to so appear; and - (b) may so continue to appear, may apply to the society having jurisdiction for a certificate referred to in subsection (3), which the society may or may not issue.